Product launches are tough. They take up time, energy, and expensive resources.

-However a launch doesn’t end on launch day.
-In fact, it’s really only the beginning of your product or capability’s journey.
+However, a launch doesn’t end on launch day.
+In fact, it’s really only the beginning.

-We’re seeing a lot of companies wrestling with post-launch success, so let’s talk about the biggest mistakes you can make post-launch and how you can turn them around for Go-to-Market success.
+We’re seeing a lot of companies wrestling with post-launch success, so let’s talk about the biggest mistakes you can make post-launch and how you can turn them around for your GTM strategy.

 We’ll be covering: